nooc/GulaBoken/README.md

 Searching it the data is performed as a case-insensitive sub-string search, ie. 'lo' will match 'HelLo'.

-#### freesearch
+#### free

-Free search takes one or more keywords and will return entries with any matching properties.
+Free search takes one or more keywords and will return entries matching all keywords.

 Example:

-    > freesearch be
+    > free be
     ----------------------------------------
     Yellow Book - Search Results
         Hello guest